Why do 84 Percent of Women in Japan Think Cheating is Healthy?

 Bar nightclub cocktail bar lounge interior nightlife blur background

-You’ve probably heard whisper of Japanese “hookup bars” before.
-Typically guarded by an external intercom and walkie-talkie-wielding staff, strict anonymity policies are commonplace and back-room hookups are encouraged.
-The anonymity of these bars appeals to people looking for uncomplicated, stress-free hookups but it’s not uncommon for patrons to eventually discover, sometimes after multiple rendezvous, that their back-room acquaintance is married.
+The anonymity of these bars appeals to people looking for uncomplicated, stress-free hookups.
+However, it’s not uncommon for patrons to eventually discover, sometimes after multiple rendezvous, that their back-room acquaintance is already wed.
 Half of the patrons generally are, which explains the scent-free soap in the showers.

-According to 2020 statistics, around 20 percent of the Japanese population report having cheated on their spouse in the past.
-A couple of years prior, the Pew Research Center conducted a study placing Japan as the seventh country in which cheating was considered ‘morally acceptable.’
 Rachel testifies: “In a lot of people’s minds, the expectation that someone can meet all of your needs seems pretty unreasonable.
-It happens so often that they get married, have kids and often from there people stop sleeping in the same beds… So from that natural disconnect it kind of breeds this ‘it can’t be helped’ mentality.”
+It happens so often that they marry, have kids and often from there people stop sleeping in the same beds.
+So from that natural disconnect it kind of breeds this ‘it can’t be helped’ mentality.”

 According to Mariko*, a business and life coach based in Tokyo, it is all about the kind of agreement that marriage represents between people.
-“I’ve had Japanese friends talk about their experiences discovering the infidelity of their partners, and the idea was ‘I don’t mind so much that you do it, but can you please be a little more elegant about it?’” she reports.
+“I’ve had Japanese friends talk about their experiences discovering the infidelity of their partners.
+The idea was ‘I don’t mind so much that you do it, but can you please be a little more elegant about it?’” she reports.
 “The moral code behind that is to do it in a way that’s not going to hurt the other person.”

-The sociologist and current Deputy Director at the German Institute for Japanese Studies in Tokyo Dr. Barbara Holtus spent her career studying some of these very questions.
-According to her, it is vital to understand the Japanese approach to marriage in order to understand infidelity: “Japan sees marriage from a functional perspective.
-Marriage is very much tied with childbearing and child-rearing – and the very low rate of children born out of wedlock is an indicator of that.
-You also have marriage as the step towards really being an adult and becoming fully accepted in Japanese society.
+Marriage is very much in connection with childbearing and child-rearing.
+The very low rate of children born out of wedlock is an indicator of that.
+You also have marriage as the step towards really being an adult and becoming fully inside Japanese society.
 If you have that functional view of marriage, then once the couple doesn’t want children anymore, sexlessness is sort of a developmental step in this.”

 84 percent of women and 61 percent of men in Japan report their extramarital affairs as beneficial to their marriage

-Josh is energetic and confident, but he doesn’t feel comfortable discussing his personal experience of infidelity in so many words… He instead chooses to speak in hypotheticals: “If you’re in a marriage and your partner has decided that the shutters have come down and sex won’t be happening even though you’re up for it still — what’s that person to do?
+Josh is energetic and confident, but he doesn’t feel comfortable discussing his personal experience of infidelity in so many words.
+He instead chooses to speak in hypotheticals: “If you’re in a marriage and your partner has decided that the shutters have come down and sex won’t be happening even though you’re up for it still — what’s that person to do?
 I don’t have any moral misgivings about a married person seeing a person outside their marriage if they don’t really have any other choice.”

-This is not to say that married women with children don’t have sex at all, of course – perhaps just not with their spouses.
-In her research, Holtus finds that infidelity in women has been on a steady rise since the 1980s.
-She argues this is actually a promising sign, as it shows women feel more empowered to assert themselves as equal members of society.
-Divorce rates have also been increasing as it slowly becomes less stigmatized, but it remains an extremely risky financial decision for women.
+She argues this is actually a promising sign.
+It shows women feel more empowered to assert themselves as equal members of society.
+Divorce rates have also been increasing as it slowly becomes less stigmatized.
+Still, it remains an extremely risky financial decision for women.